Group of variables used for monitoring and; optionally, for data logging.

 - You can also update or even debug your target application with TapNLink

-Data logging: "object to cloud" data transfer, implying the following operations.
+Object to cloud data transfer, implying the following operations

 - Tap data acquisition: the variables values are retrieved from your target application (though SWD or S3P)